Bartvds/demo-travis-gh-pages/README.md

 If you leak your token just revoke it quickly and maybe check your Github [security activity](https://github.com/settings/security).
 Then create a new token, again making sure you limit the scope.
 A token is harmless after you revoked it (except to your bruised ego).

+If you need to print the hidden output of a task that is using your token and there really is no other way then you could opt to allow the task to leak it to the logs, as long as you immediately revoke that token.
+Don't forget this or somebody will pwn your repos (seriously).

-Keep in mind that anyone with commit access to the repository can modify the build to output the decrypted token to the build log of the project.
-So make sure only sanitised code lands in your branch (check pull requests etc) and trust your collaborators.
+Keep in mind that anyone with commit access to the repository can modify the grunt configuration to output the decrypted token to the build log of the project.
+So make sure you trust your collaborators and verify sanitised code lands in your branch (check pull requests etc).

-If you need this to work in a project with many collaborators and don't want to expose your account then you can create a machine user (bot account) and setup a github organisation.
-Then give the bot commit access to your repository and create an Oath token for from that account.
-This is allowed per TOS, see https://help.github.com/articles/managing-deploy-keys#machine-users.
+If you need this to work in a project with many collaborators and don't want to expose your account then you can create a machine user (bot account).
+Then give the bot commit access to your repository and create an OAuth token for from that account.
+Github allows this, see https://help.github.com/articles/managing-deploy-keys#machine-users.

 ## Links

-Some links for more information:
--
 Travis

 -	http://docs.travis-ci.com/